mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 2. give the system an unique configuration (i.e., change the hostname) in order to avoid clashes
 3. do not transfer the contents of the ESP - if you use UKI and mount it at `/boot/efi`, you will regenerate its contents later when you reapply the steps from above.

-There are 3 feasible ways to do this:
+There are 3 feasible ways to do this.

-1. Use `dd` to clone a partition block by block.
+### 3.3.1.
+Use `dd` to clone a partition block by block.

 This methods has a few advantages, and quite a bit of downsides:
     + **PRO**: because it literally clones an entire disk, byte per byte, to another, it is the most conservative method among all.
     - **CON**: because it clones an entire disk byte per byte, issues such as fragmentation and data in unallocated sectors are copied.
     - **CON**: because it clones an entire disk byte per byte, the target partition or disk must be at least as large as the source, or the source must be shrunk beforehand, which is not always possible.